emmercm/www/src/blog/_postgres-audit-triggers.md

 - On `UPDATE crons`: the new `crons_audit` row will contain the values from _after_ the update to `crons`
 - On `DELETE FROM crons`: the new `crons_audit` row will contain the values from _before_ the delete from `crons`

 The `INSERT INTO crons_audit` queries will use the same transaction that is making changes to `crons`—which means the changes will either succeed together or fail together.
-This requires extra care when making alterations to `audit_trigger()
+This requires extra care when making alterations to base tables, discussed below.

 String concatenation makes the function hard to read, but it is necessary in order to create a function that can be used for many tables.
 Other drawbacks of this are discussed below.